Project location

 Victorian Renewable Energy Terminal site location

 Image: Aerial view of the Old Tyabb Reclamation Area (OTRA) site.
-The Victorian Renewable Energy will be developed around the OTRA site.
+The Victorian Renewable Energy will be developed at the OTRA site, and the adjacent marine waters within the port precinct.

 Victorian Offshore Wind Implementation Statements